-- A copy or electronic printout of the Form I-94, Arrival-Departure Record, the employee received upon admission to the United States; and - Copies of the employee's passport identification pages.
+- A copy or printout of the electronic Form I-94, Arrival-Departure Record, the employee received upon admission to the United States; and - Copies of the employee's passport identification pages.
 This should include: - o The employee's signature, photograph, and personal data; - o Any relevant visa pages; and - o Pages with relevant stamps showing admission into the United States.

 Principal Employer Requirements.
-You must establish that you, the principal employer, are in the United States and maintaining nonimmigrant treaty trader status, or if you are not in the United States, that you would be classifiable as a treaty trader.
+You must establish that you, the principal employer, are in the United States and maintaining nonimmigrant treaty investor status, or if you are not in the United States, that you would be classifiable as a treaty investor.

-[Note to ISO: Please refer to the E1 treaty trader RFE for issues pertaining to the principal employer and copy the relevant requirements for the principal employer here.]
+[Note to ISO: Please refer to the E-2 treaty investor RFE for issues pertaining to the principal alien employer and copy the relevant requirements for the principal employer here.]